Dutra-Apex/Dutra-Apex/README.md

 Skills: Python/ Java/ JavaScript

-- 🔭 I’m currently working as a part-time CS and Physics tutor at my University
+- 🔭 At the moment, working as a part-time CS and Physics tutor at my University
 - 🌱 I’m currently learning about Recurrent Neural Networks in Python
 - 👯 I’m looking to collaborate on any cool project!
 - 💬 Ask me about Python, Natural Language Processing or Computational Physics.